 Sometimes a vulnerability goes undetected by an organization and that vulnerability is identified by a cybercriminal before a developer has a chance to identify or resolve it.
 Zero Day is the term used to describe the time that the developer has once the vulnerability has been identified and before it is exploited.
 The Poneman study found that zero-day exploits have been rising incrementally and found that 16% of SMB’s dealt with these exploits in 2017 while 14% faced this problem in 2016.
 Unless the right measures are taken, these exploits will continue to plague organizations in 2018 as well.

 Cross-Site Scripting is a serious threat to look out for in 2018.
-This cyber attack is quite similar to the SQL injection where a malicious code is able to access critical information stored in browsers such as session tokens, cookies etc. Making modifications and even impersonating users then becomes a piece of cake for the cyber crooks.
+This cyber attack is quite similar to the SQL injection where a malicious code is able to access critical information stored in browsers such as session tokens, cookies etc. Making modifications and even impersonating users then becomes a piece of cake for the cyber infiltrators.

 Clearly, as the cyber world evolves with the power of greater computing and technological advancements, security with a focus on vulnerability detection and fast response to these issues assume center stage in 2018.
 The threat landscape is increasing and so is the iterative process these attackers are taking to expand their threat surface.
 However, while it might be almost impossible to say where and what these cyber attackers will target, being meticulous and diligent about digital assets can go a long way and help you get all your ducks in a row to minimize damage.